oresttokovenko/Guide-How-I-Learn-Languages/README.md

 ### Online

 Be sure to utilize audio messages when speaking using an Instant Messaging app for a more natural conversation. you should speak with your partner daily on instant messaging apps and video chat them once a week for an hour.
-It might look something like this: You practice your language an hour a day via instant messaging, and video chat once a week.
+It might look something like this: You practice your language an hour a day via instant messaging<sup>10</sup>, and video chat once a week.

 ### In Person